ray999/gag/README.md

 ### Recent Fixes

-- Fixed the `CFrame` property in `src/buildings/AdoptionCenter.rbxmx` by expanding it into explicit rotation and position fields, resolving malformed XML that prevented `rojo serve` from running.
+- Reordered the `CFrame` elements in `src/buildings/AdoptionCenter.rbxmx` so that position fields precede rotation components, resolving the malformed XML error that prevented `rojo serve` from running.

 ## Getting Started
 To build the place from scratch, use: